 Transformer-based models for text generation

-Transformer architectures, such as GPT (Generative Pre-trained Transformer) and its variants, have redefined text generation tasks.
+Transformer architectures, such as GPT and its variants, have redefined text generation tasks.
 These models use self-attention mechanisms to capture long-range dependencies in text and generate coherent sequences.

-Example: GPT-3 for text generation
+Example of GPT-3 for text generation

 GPT-3, developed by OpenAI, is an advanced transformer model known for its ability to generate human-like text across various fields.
 It accomplishes this by fine-tuning on extensive datasets and learning to predict the next word in a sequence based on the preceding context [23].

-Applications of Text Generation

 Text generation finds practical applications in:

 Dialogue systems: Generating responses in conversational agents and chatbots.